Rate Relief From 3.99%

 ARTICLE CONTENTS

-Do higher mortgage rates have you feeling like a budget explosion awaits?
+Do higher mortgage rates have you feeling like a budget-bomb is ticking down?

 While it may seem like your lender contract is wired against making major changes, like lowering your payments or switching to a better rate — you may have more flexibility than you think (and if you don't, that's another thing to solve).

-Do you have a fixed-payment, Variable-Rate Mortgage (VRM) with a Big Bank?
-By now, you are likely well aware of the Trigger Rate lying-in-wait in your mortgage terms, where your payment no longer covers the interest portion.
-If the lender has contacted you with options, it's important to consider them — and then talk to us about other options that may be available to you.
+Do you have a fixed-payment, Variable-Rate Mortgage (VRM) with a big bank?
+By now, you are likely well aware of the trigger rate lurking in your mortgage terms when, if hit, your payment no longer covers the interest portion.

-Here's the ticking-time-bomb part: For your static payments, once you hit your trigger rate — if you or your bank decide to let your current payments ride (not adjust them upwards) or you wait to put down a lump sum, lenders may push the unpaid interest onto your mortgage balance, called negative amortization.
+Here's the ticking-budget-bomb part: For your static payments, once you hit your trigger rate — if you or your bank don't adjust your payment upwards, or you wait to put down a lump sum, that unpaid interest is being pushed onto your mortgage balance and lengthening your amortization (called negative amortization).

-So while you're going about your day, your mortgage may be ticking up until it's too big for your budget to handle when it comes time to renew, or before that, if your balance surpasses a critical point.
+So while you're going about your day, your mortgage may be ticking up until it's too big for your budget to handle when it comes time to renew.
+Or before that, if your balance surpasses your critical trigger point.

-Lenders and insurers may work with those who are having trouble coping with rising payments, though it's taken on a case-by-case basis, and you'll have to prove that you can no longer afford your mortgage payments.
+Lenders and insurers are trying to work with clients to cope with rising payments, though it's taken on a case-by-case basis, and you'll have to prove that you can no longer afford your mortgage payments.

 Clear some room for your floating variable-rate payments.